luisinostrozaf/luisinostrozaf/README.md

 ________________________
 ### Data area
 In general, I've been working with data as a professional.
 I've served as a Data Consultant, giving me experience in both Data Engineering and Analysis.
 However, my thirst for growth and advancement propels me forward.
 This is why I've undertaken courses at DataCamp, where I successfully completed a [Data Science track](https://www.datacamp.com/completed/statement-of-accomplishment/track/de76dd2fdc35594a23786029f235f384900b8b8f) using Python.
 I've been actively engaged in various Python projects ever since.
-Additionally, I have extensive experience in Cloud computing, specifically working with Snowflake.
+Additionally, I have experience in Cloud computing, specifically working with Snowflake.
 You can verify my certifications on my Linkedin [profile](https://www.linkedin.com/in/luisinostrozaf/).

 ________________________
 ### IOS Development